kappter/slidecraft/README.markdown

 ## Usage
 1. Open the app in a browser (desktop, phone, or projector).
-2. Select a theme (Light or Dark) from the header dropdown for optimal visibility.
+2. Select a theme (Light or Dark) from the fixed header dropdown for optimal visibility.
 3. Choose a predefined process from the "Select Asset" dropdown or upload a custom CSV file containing process steps (see [CSV Format](#csv-format) below).
 4. Check 'Auto-Advance' to move slides automatically based on the Duration column (default 5 seconds).
 5. Click 'Start' to begin the guided process.